fredrkl/depencency-updater/README.md

 In order to monitor a new repository, you need to give the GitHub App access by extending the list on: <https://github.com/settings/installations/77373733>.
-Renovate is running using the autodiscovery feature, so it will automatically start monitoring the repositories it has access to.
+Renovate is running using the autodiscovery feature, so it will automatically start monitoring all repositories it has access to.